One of two climbers found dead near Idyllwild was former Dallas Cowboys player Gavin Escobar - NewsBreak

 A former NFL player was one of two rock climbers who were found dead in a remote area near Idyllwild on Wednesday.

-The Riverside County sheriff's coroner's office identified the victims as Gavin Escobar, 31, and Chelsea Walsh, 33, both of Huntington Beach.
+The Riverside (Calif.)
+County sheriff's coroner's office identified the victims as Gavin Escobar, 31, and Chelsea Walsh, 33, both of Huntington Beach, California.

-Escobar played tight end for the Dallas Cowboys from 2013 to 2016 after being drafted by the team in the second round of the 2013 draft.
-Listed at 6-foot-5 and 247 pounds, he had 30 receptions and eight touchdowns in his 62-game NFL career.
+Escobar played tight end for the Dallas Cowboys from 2013 to 2016.
+Listed at 6-foot-5 and 247 pounds, he had 30 receptions and eight touchdowns in his career.

-Cal Fire said a climbing accident involving two injured people was reported around noon Wednesday near Tahquitz Rock in the San Bernardino National Forest.
+Cal Fire said a climbing accident involving two injured people was reported around noon local time Wednesday near Tahquitz Rock in the San Bernardino National Forest.

 Firefighters hiked to the spot and found both of them dead.

 Escobar went to high school in Rancho Margarita and attended San Diego State University.
-He became a firefighter in Long Beach following his football career.
+He was a second-round pick by the Cowboys in the 2013 NFL draft .
+Escobar became a firefighter in Long Beach following his football career.

 "It is with deep sadness that we announce the off-duty death of Long Beach Firefighter Gavin Escobar.
 Hired on February 5, 2022, Firefighter Escobar was assigned to Fire Station 3 on B-shift," a post on social media from the department read.
 "Firefighter Escobar leaves behind his wife and two young children."